doleron/eigen3-multithread-arm-issue/README.md

 ^C
 ```

-or 3 threads things get worse:
+And for 3 threads things get way worse:

 ```
 $ ./test